 WAMP Login Username and Password

-The default login for both PhpMyadmin, MariaDB, Mysql for each cloud platform are as follows:
+The default login for PhpMyadmin, MariaDB, Mysql for each cloud platform are as follows:

 Pass: blank (no password is set)

 Password: Password is the VM Instance ID.
 To find the Instance ID you will find on the top right of the desktop or within the AWS console under the EC2 VM properties

 NOTE: If you find the root password doesn’t work, try no password sometimes on Windows 2016 it doesn’t get set otherwise Wait 5 mins as during the first boot a start script is setting the root MySQL password and could still be running.
 You can see if its still running by viewing any Windows task schedule jobs.
 Wait for it to finish and then try logging in again.

 Password: Password is the VM Instance ID.
 To find the Instance ID you will find on the property details of the VM within your GCP console.
 Here is a screenshot of where you will find it: